francois-gm/go-kabk/2022-2023-go4-thesis-assignment/04-unpacking/README.md

 Above examples are: a device with a square screen ratio, device with stylus, slow/small/low-res device (the 3310), smart watch, device with a trackball (!), foldable screen device (!!), tablet that is bigger than a desktop (!!!)... 🥴

-This is why CSS media queries are for: https://css-tricks.com/a-complete-guide-to-css-media-queries/
+This is what CSS media queries are for: https://css-tricks.com/a-complete-guide-to-css-media-queries/

 #### Design for responsive/mobile ✏️